-Reagan had a long career as an actor and union leader before he became the governor of California in the 1960s and won the presidential election in 1980.
+Ronald Wilson Reagan was born on February 6, 1911 in Tampico, Illinois.
+Reagan had a long career as an actor and union leader before he became the governor of California in the 1960s and won presidential elections in 1980 and 1984.

 Here are 10 facts about President Reagan you may not know.